jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_hello_world.rs - Create a simple Hello World style Excel spreadsheet using the rust_xlsxwriter library.

+* app_hyperlinks.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.

 * app_merge_range.rs - An example of creating merged ranges in a worksheet using the rust_xlsxwriter library.